 A mother’s wish

-What’s your biggest wish this holiday season?
+What’s your biggest wish?
 Is it to travel or find a new job?
 Maybe you’re hoping for some extra time for yourself or a more comfortable life for your family.

 My greatest wish is to see my daughter, Gabbie, become a confident and independent young woman.
 It’s a wish all parents share, but as a parent of a child with a disability, it truly is what I want more than anything else in the world.